Johniereed/thrivecart-coupon/README.md

 Just follow all these steps to streamline the checkout process of your customers, making it easier for them to take advantage of your discounts and promotions.

-This will enhance user experience and also lead to increase conversion which will genereate more revenue to your business.
+This will enhance user experience and also lead to an increase in conversion, which will generate more revenue to your business.

 If you have any questions or need further assistance, don't hesitate to reach out to [ThriveCart's support team](https://support.thrivecart.com/contact-us/).

 ## ThriveCart Pricing Plans

-ThriveCart offers mainly 2 pricing options, which comes with amazing features I have created a comprehensive table so you can understand better.
+ThriveCart offers mainly 2 pricing options, which come with amazing features.
+I have created a comprehensive table so you can understand better.

 |Feature|Standard Plan ($495)|Pro Plan ($690)|
 | --- | --- | --- |